albertattard/java-boot-camp/docs/13-testing/01-junit-5.md

    ![IntelliJ Test Name]({{ '/assets/images/IntelliJ Test Name - 2.png' | absolute_url }})

+   The tests names should not reflect the `@DisplayName` annotation values.

 ## Parameterized test

 The following example makes use of the [`@CsvSource`](https://junit.org/junit5/docs/current/api/org.junit.jupiter.params/org/junit/jupiter/params/provider/CsvSource.html) annotation as we have multiple parameters.
 In case of single parameters, the [`@ValueSource`](https://junit.org/junit5/docs/current/api/org.junit.jupiter.params/org/junit/jupiter/params/provider/ValueSource.html) annotation can be used.